Coaching

 Designing an effective speed-training program - Part 5

-In this article I will look at the energy and body systems that we are training when trying to develop speed.
-By understanding how these systems work and how a particular prescription of exercise develops that particular system, we can facilitate more effective adaptations.
+In this article, I will look at the energy and body systems we are training to develop speed.
+Understanding how these systems work and how a particular exercise prescription improves a system can facilitate more effective adaptations.

 Energy System

-First, we will briefly look at the energy systems we are working with in our speed development.
+First, we will briefly look at the energy systems we are working on within our speed development.
 There are three that we have to be concerned with:

 2. The Anaerobic Lactate (Glycolytic) System